JuliaLang/julia/README.md

     source /path/to/mkl/bin/mklvars.sh intel64 ilp64
     export MKL_INTERFACE_LAYER=ILP64

-It is recommended that Intel compilers be used to build julia when using MKL.
+It is recommended that Intel compilers be used to build Julia when using MKL.
 Add the following to the `Make.user` file:

     USEICC = 1